JoshuaMarden/BTC_Analyser/README.md

  - Look into tranformations for kurtosis.
  - Change what economic factors go into the PCA.
  - Add more data such as unemployment data.
- - Allow analysis to be re-run instead of just terminating so it's easier to try different settings.
 - Improve commenting and standardise script layouts.
 Bring closer to PEP-8.

 _____________________